Timothy Roscoe (Mothy)

 I have two main research interests right now:

-- Operating systems for future machines that scale to thousands of cores, adapt to radically heterogeneous architectures, and handle the sheer complexity and diversity of modern hardware platforms.
+- Formally specifying the interface between real hardware and systems software, and using these specifications in the design of Operating systems for future machines that scale to thousands of cores, adapt to radically heterogeneous architectures, and handle the sheer complexity and diversity of modern hardware platforms.

 If you're thinking of applying for a position in the group: